One thing that some of the most successful people in business, art, and politics all have in common? They have a regular morning routine.

 It’s possible to train yourself to wake up as the sun rises, but for most of us that’s not realistic.
 Your best bet is to set the alarm for a little later and skip the snooze.
 Seems like a no-brainer, but instead of setting your alarm for 6 a.m. and planning on snoozing for another hour, just wake up at 7 a.m.!
 It won’t be such a struggle to pull yourself out of bed because you’ll have had an extra hour of deep sleep.

-A whopping 71 percent of people copped to sleeping with or next to their smartphones—a habit that not only messes with how quickly you fall asleep, but can also have repercussions the next morning.
+According to Huffington Post, a whopping 71 percent of people copped to sleeping with or next to their smartphones—a habit that not only messes with how quickly you fall asleep, but can also have repercussions the next morning.
 Spending a few minutes scrolling through your newsfeed, checking out the latest sales that hit your inbox, and responding to work emails well before you’ve made it to the office can actually cause a spike in anxiety and reduce your ability to focus throughout the day.

 According to productivity expert Sid Savara, checking email first thing in the morning signifies that you don’t have a “clear list of priorities,” and you’re more likely to get caught up in busy work than actually accomplish all the things you’d like to.
 Instead of taking some time to think about tackling your to-do list, you hit the ground running—which leads to a more chaotic day.